It points at the ink

 Yes.
 StaveWave exports standard MusicXML for notation apps that can import MusicXML, including Sibelius, Dorico, MuseScore, Finale, and similar score editors.

-No. The conversion page keeps uncertain measures, validation warnings, and quality-gate status visible so you can review the score before using the export.
+No. The score check keeps uncertain measures, warnings, and suggested fixes visible — pointing at the exact ink on your page — so you can review the score before using the export.

 Ready to convert · Free